syn-4ck/fafnir-sec/README.md

 <img src="./assets/architecture.png" alt="Logo Fafnir" width="800"/>
 </div>

-Fafnir gets the tools from Docker Hub and, using the builded source code and/or the application container, detects the vulnerabilities, reporting it in a single, simple and standard JSON file with all the details of all the vulnerabilities detected.
+fafnir-sec gets the tools from Docker Hub and, using the builded source code and/or the application container, detects the vulnerabilities, reporting it in a single, simple and standard JSON file with all the details of all the vulnerabilities detected.

-Also, Fafnir detects all the technologies used in your project and only executes the security tools that have support.
+Also, fafnir-sec detects all the technologies used in your project and only executes the security tools that have support.
 In this way, the tool only use the necessary tools and it improves the performance and the speed of the execution.

 ## Installation